IS THIS A RIDE OR A RACE?

 WHAT GEAR DO I NEED?

-Riders need to bring their own helmet, a well-maintained road bike equipped with lights, and water bottles.
+Riders need to bring their own helmet, a well-maintained road bike equipped with lights, a spare tube or two, and water bottles.
 Most roadside maintenance equipment and tools will be provided as needed, but you are welcome and encouraged to bring your own basic repair items if you have them.
 If you anticipate needing very specific parts or if your bike has unusual features or needs, please pack accordingly.
-Support vehicles will carry rider baggage and food.
+Support vehicles will carry rider luggage and food.
 A sample packing list can be found here.

 ARE HELMET'S REQUIRED?